micro/micro/docs/reference/environments.md

   platform   proxy.m3o.com
 ```

-There are three builtin environments, `local` being the default one, and two [`m3o` specific](m3o.com) ones.
+There are three builtin environments, `local` being the default one, and two [`m3o` specific](m3o.com) ones; dev and platform.
-These just exist for convenience reasons.
+These exist for convenience and speed of development.

 The beauty of the Micro envs are however that users can add their own.
 This is extremely useful when one wants to interact with one's own self hosted Micro server instance.